d-sonuga/myfxtracker/README.md

 To run the functional tests, you need to run 3 containers: 1 for the frontend, backend and the selenium server each and connect them to the same network where they have frontend, backend and firefox as their hostnames respectively.
-In the backend container, you have to run maildump and set the environment variable TEST to true
+In the backend container, you have to run maildump and set the environment variable TEST to true.
+### Update
+Functional testing is nearly non existent right now

 ## Deployment
 For deployment, only a python container is used.